FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Troubleshooting/video-server.md

 The video server is a third party application.

-The video server is [Media MTX](https://github.com/bluenviron/mediamtx).
+The video server is [Media MTX](https://github.com/bluenviron/mediamtx) (previously known as `rtsp-simple-server`.

 ## Known Issues

-The specific version verified is <https://github.com/bluenviron/mediamtx/releases/tag/v0.18.5>.
+The specific version verified for use with `FTS` is <https://github.com/bluenviron/mediamtx/releases/tag/v0.18.5>.
 The application was rebranded in <https://github.com/bluenviron/mediamtx/releases/tag/v0.22.0>.
 The reason why we use the 0.18 version is <https://github.com/bluenviron/mediamtx/issues/1790>.
 This may only be a problem for `WinTAK` and not `ATAK`.